Visit– Falmouth | Malpas | Trellissick House | St Mawes | Pendennis Point | Helford River

 Frequently Asked Questions

-Do I need experience for Falmouth boat hire?
+Do I need sailing experience for boat hire in Falmouth?

-Where can I visit by boat from Mylor, near Falmouth?
+Where can I visit by boat from Mylor Harbour?

-How long does it take to reach popular destinations?
+How long does it take to sail to popular destinations?

-Most locations are within 30–90 minutes depending on tides and boat speed.
-St Mawes is usually around 40–50 minutes from central Falmouth waters.
+Most destinations are between 30–90 minutes from Mylor depending on tides and wind conditions.
+St Mawes is typically around 40–50 minutes under normal conditions.

-Can I stop for food or drinks on the way?
+Can I stop for food or drinks during my boat trip?

-Yes, many routes include stops at waterside pubs such as the Pandora Inn and Heron Inn, both popular destinations for boat visitors.
+Yes, many sailing routes include stops at waterside pubs such as the Pandora Inn and Heron Inn, both accessible by boat and popular with visitors exploring the estuary.

 Life raft beyond Black Rock